alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/96b-Avenger.rst

 1. After the image is built, run the following script with flash layout TSV file provided as an argument.
 From the build directory created during the environment source.
-For example, if you are using openharmony-image-base run the following command:
+For example, if you are using allscenarios-image-base run the following command:

 .. code-block:: console

    $ cd tmp/deploy/images/stm32mp1-av96
-   $ ./scripts/create_sdcard_from_flashlayout.sh ./flashlayout_openharmony-image-base/extensible/FlashLayout_sdcard_stm32mp157a-av96-extensible.tsv
+   $ ./scripts/create_sdcard_from_flashlayout.sh ./flashlayout_allscenarios-image-base/extensible/FlashLayout_sdcard_stm32mp157a-av96-extensible.tsv

 2. The following output is displayed.
 For the image to be flashed to the card, copy and paste the commands to the terminal to flash the image onto the